r-forge/r-marketing/www/slides/EARL-London-Sept2017/EARL-ConjointR-20170914.md

 Simulating choice shares: output
 ======================================================
-Given some defined products (rows 8, 1, 3, etc., in design matrix):
+Given some defined products (rows 8, 1, 3, etc., from a design matrix):

 ```r